alexKleider/debk/README.md

 _debk/tests/debk.d/ManeroChartOfAccounts_ and
 _debk/debk.d/defaultChartOfAccounts_ serve as examples.
-New entity creation wil result in a new sub-directory **testentity.d** populated it with the following files:
+New entity creation wil result in a new sub-directory **testentity.d** populated with the following files:
     CofA
     Journal.json
     Metadata.json
-Any user must of course have read/write privileges.
+Read/write privileges may have to be adjusted.

 ## Journal Entry